theborakompanioni/azure-docs.de-de/articles/iot-suite/securing-iot-ground-up.md

 <properties
- pageTitle="Schützen des Internets der Dinge von Anfang an | Microsoft Azure" description="In diesem Artikel werden die integrierten Sicherheitsfeatures der Microsoft Azure IoT Suite beschrieben." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Securing your Internet of Things from the ground up | Microsoft Azure" description="This article describes the built-in security features of the Microsoft Azure IoT Suite" services="" suite="iot-suite" documentationCenter=""